Vertex colours & texture blending ASE terrain models in idTech4

 The tutorial won't however, go into the specific details on how you work with a 3D app to produce the model, or indeed D3Edit, so it's assumed you know at least the basics of modeling objects in 3D, how to prep them for Doom 3, as well as understanding how to get them into the game itself.

-The process described below is relative to the use ASE format models.
+The process described below is relative to the use ASE format models but applies to other formats able to store and use vertex colour information/data.

 If you've done terrain or texture blending in any game powered by the Quake 3 engine then you will have used the same principles as Doom 3 texture blending employs.
 The Doom 3 process actually has more in common with Q3Map2's 'alphaMod' blending process than it does with the original Q3Map terrain shaders, but in either case, if you've ever used or looked at one or the other processes then you should find the Doom 3 method slightly easier in comparison.